Is your new website or webshop developed in your country?

 If you need a functionality that is not available in the webshop or website, it must be made by the company that owns that system.
 It may take a long time to develop, and often becomes very expensive.

-9 out of 10 web designs are based on a pre-made template
+9 out of 10 web designs are based on a pre-made theme

 You buy a website or webshop.
 Do you get your own custom design?
 Most likely not.

-Most IT suppliers purchase a finished design from one of the many design template stores available.
-Once they have purchased it (let’s say for about USD 50), they will then slightly change some little things, maybe the logo and the colors of the template.
+Most software developers purchase a finished design from one of the many theme stores available.
+Once they have purchased it (let’s say for about USD 50), they will then slightly change some little things, maybe the logo and the colors of the theme.

-There is nothing wrong with this process as long as the supplier does not hide this, and as long as you are not expected to pay for a fully customized design.
+There is nothing wrong with this process as long as the developer does not hide this, and as long as you are not expected to pay for a fully customized design.

-Remember that you or your company must have the rights to the template being used.
-The easiest way to ensure this is to buy the template in your name and pass it on to your developer.
+Remember that you or your company must have the rights to the theme being used.
+The easiest way to ensure this is to buy the theme in your name and pass it on to your developer.

 Coding a website or webshop from scratch?